 Any additional terms or conditions that apply to the sale

 Remember, the more details you include, the better.
 Including more information will make the order more effective, as it will add additional specificity to your request.
+Here is a guide on how to make a purchase order template.

 In addition to the benefits we've highlighted above, most companies find that purchase orders become necessary as their needs become more complex.